 Since irritant contact dermatitis so often affects the hands, a simple means of treatment is to wear gloves and other protective measures in the future.
 Provided your condition isn’t too serious, the symptoms should go away relatively soon.

-If you don’t handle an outbreak of contact dermatitis quickly, the skin can crack, leaving it wide open for infections.
-As a result, antibiotics are occasionally prescribed if the dermatitis has progressed significantly.
+If you don’t handle an outbreak of this rash quickly, the skin can crack, leaving it wide open for infections.
+As a result, antibiotics are occasionally prescribed if the condition has progressed significantly.